Ittefaq (2017 film)

 The film was released on 3 November 2017.
-It did well on box office and received positive reviews from critics.
+It was a moderate commercial success at the box office and received positive reviews from critics.

 Plot

 Vikram Sethi is an acclaimed British writer of Indian descent.
 On the launch of his third book in Mumbai, he finds his publisher wife Katherine dead in their hotel room.
 The police suspect him, so he flees by car.
 As the police give chase, his car overturns and he escapes with injuries, taking shelter in a nearby apartment.
 Maya, a young housewife who lives there, spots a police car outside and rushes there for help.
 The police find Vikram next to the body of her murdered lawyer husband, Shekhar.
 They also find burnt photographs in the trash.
 Dev Verma, an officer investigating the double murder, interrogates Vikram and Maya.

 According to Vikram's account, he fled the police because he feared he would be framed for his wife's murder.
 He found Maya at her door and asked for help.
 He adds that his wife did not attend the book launch, as she was unwell and took medicines for a heart ailment.
 Vikram entered Maya's flat and claims that she attempted to seduce him.
 Maya introduced Chirag, who entered her house, as her husband to Vikram.
 When Vikram saw a wallpaper photo on her PC and realised Chirag is not Maya's husband, Chirag struck him with a candle-holder and Vikram lost consciousness.
 Upon waking, he found Shekhar's body next to him.
 While in custody Vikram was shown removing his shoe as if his foot is sore or shoe is pinching him.

 According to Maya's account, she found an injured Vikram at her door, asking for help.
 She lets him in only to find out from the news that the police are looking for him for the murder of his wife.
 Vikram whipped out a knife and overpowered her, and began searching for documents at Shekhar's desk when she turned a visiting Chirag away, with whom she confessed of having an extramarital affair.
 Around midnight, her husband returned and struggled to free her from Vikram.
 Maya rushed outside to a police vehicle for help.
 By the time she returned, Vikram had killed her husband with a candle-holder.

 Meanwhile, the police find that a gang rape victim named Sandhya recently killed herself because Vikram had written his third book about that incident and, hoping to prevent his third book from being a failure, he had leaked her identity to generate buzz.
 Examination of Katherine's body reveals that she had died of a heart attack.